|

 craft markets, and food fairs, blending community spirit

 with the beauty of the season.
 For a special treat, stop off at the Onsen Hot Pools at Arthur's Point.
+Can you picture yourself soaking in a hot tub whilst overlooking the river?

 Scenic drives to Wanaka or Glenorchy wow us every time, but number one on the list, is a day tour to Fiordland.
 But please, don't drive yourself.
 It's just too far to do yourself in a day.
 Take an organised coach trip and cruise, sit back and listen to the commentary, and enjoy.
+If time allows, stay a couple of nights at Te Anau, and visit both Milford Sound and Doubtful Sound.
+They each have their own personality and we've put together some pros and cons here.
+Whichever you choose, you will love it.

 For fishing enthusiasts, Autumn offers unobstructed spots to cast a line, and try your luck with the large trout and salmon that the region is well known for.
 You can often see trout, salmon, and huge eels, as you walk along the lakeside boardwalk in town, but the Queenstown Underwater Observatory guarantees a viewing.
 Kids love this.

 If you love your golf, this is a golfer's heaven.
 With several world class courses within 30 minutes drive, Queenstown is the perfect spot for an Autumn golfing holiday.
+For golfers, Autumn may very well be the best time to visit Queenstown.

 In Winter, Queenstown comes alive as skiers and snowboarders arrive to carve up the slopes here and at nearby Wanaka.
 The town, now